Frontend-learning-projects/qwik-youtube/README.md

-# Qwik Youtube
+# Qwik YouTube

-This repository contains code of a learning project called: "Qwik Youtube".
+This repository contains code of a learning project called: "Qwik YouTube".

-It's purpose is to build Youtube using the Qwik framework.
+It's purpose is to build YouTube using the Qwik framework.

 ## Learning